-This network optimization technique has some advantages and disadvantages as similar to most of the other things.
+This network optimization technique has advantages and disadvantages similar to most other things.
 The main disadvantage is, blocking of ack for some time.
 This may cause a connection to go down or may cause a service problem if the delay is more than expected.
-To avoid problems, piggybacking uses a very small duration timer.
+To avoid problems, piggybacking uses a tiny duration timer.

-On the advantage side, better use of bandwidth.
-The underlying cable and intermediate switches, router, etc, will be less loaded.
-If someone is paying the cost to utilize a network based on messages, then the cost will also be reduced.
+On the advantage side, it makes better use of bandwidth.
+The underlying cable and intermediate switches, routers, etc., will be less loaded.
+The price will also be reduced if someone pays to utilize a network based on messages.